How Much Protein Should You Eat Each Day? (Optimal Intake)

-Old-school bodybuilding dogma preaches that athletes and gym-goers should eat copious amounts of protein to build muscle, but is there any scientific evidence to substantiate that claim?
+Likewise, old-school bodybuilding dogma preaches that athletes and gym-goers should eat copious amounts of protein to build muscle, but is there any scientific evidence to substantiate that claim?
+The topic of protein requirements for athletes and active individuals remains controversial and open to interpretation.

-However, the review concludes that “protein requirements” are likely below what is necessary to optimize athletic performance
+However, the review concludes that “protein requirements” are likely below what is necessary to optimize athletic performance.

 Asking “How much protein do I need a day?” isn’t necessarily synonymous with “How much protein should I eat?”

-Here’s why.
+Here’s why...

 Understanding Protein Recommendations

-The current recommended daily allowance (RDA) for protein is 0.8 g/kg body weight, or a mere 0.36 g/lb body weight.
 Any bodybuilder would (understandably) scoff at that recommendation.
 The dietary need for protein is quite low compared to the amount of protein you should eat for optimal muscle growth and fat loss.

 It’s essential to differentiate between the RDA for protein and “optimal protein intake for active people” since the RDA is a guideline for general public health, not for athletic performance and building muscle.